YousafA2/Data-Engineering-Project-AirlowAWSNewsData/README.md

 # Data-Engineering-Project-AirlowAWSNewsData

-The aim of this project is to demonstrate calling an API from newsapi.org and loading the data received into an S3 bucket within AWS.
+The aim of this project is to demonstrate calling an API from newsapi.org and loading the data as a csv file into an S3 bucket within AWS.

 Apache Airflow was run on a virtual environment within an EC2 instance.

+The DAG code can be found in the /dags folder.

 # Implemented DAG